Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Appendices

+We have used four detectors in this study whose sensitivity curve in the frequencies of our concern is shown in Fig.\ref{fig_Snvsf}.

+\paragraph{LIGO A+:} The upgraded version of Advanced LIGO (2.5-generation detector)\cite{LIGOScientific:2014pky} has the lowest sensitivity at both high and low frequencies, among the detectors we consider, limiting its ability to probe deep inspiral or postmerger dynamics compared to next-generation observatories.

+\paragraph{NEMO:} NEMO (2.5-generation detector) is expected to operate at cryogenic temperatures and employs shorter, stiffer suspensions to reduce thermal vibrations, especially suspension thermal noise, a dominant source at high frequencies\,\cite{Ackley:2020atn}.
+Other key improvements include the reduction of internal thermal noise from the mirror substrates and coatings, as well as minimizing shot noise, which arises from quantum fluctuations in the laser light\,\cite{Ackley:2020atn}.
+These combined features make NEMO particularly well-suited for capturing the detailed structure of postmerger signals, enabling deeper insight into the NS EoS and other extreme matter phenomena.

+\paragraph{Cosmic Explorer:} CE ($3^{\rm rd}$-generation detector) is a proposed ground-based GW detector designed with 40 km arm lengths, an order of magnitude larger than LIGO's 4 km arms, offering vastly improved strain sensitivity across a broad frequency range, particularly in the low-frequency band ($5-1000$\,Hz), which is crucial for observing the full inspiral phase of CBC with high SNR\,\mbox{\cite{Reitze:2019iox, Evans:2021gyd}}.

+\paragraph{Einstein Telescope:} ET ($3^{\rm rd}$-generation detector) is a proposed underground GW observatory featuring a unique triangular configuration with 10 km arms, designed to achieve unprecedented sensitivity across a broad frequency range, particularly below 10\,Hz, surpassing LIGO A+ and NEMO by mitigating low-frequency seismic, suspension and thermal noise through underground installation and cryogenic technologies\,\mbox{\cite{Punturo:2010zz, Abac:2025saz}}.
+ET and CE are particularly powerful for studying early inspiral physics, precision cosmology, and multi-band GW astronomy in synergy with space-based detectors.

-Here we present the exposure for both LIGO A+ and the Einstein Telescope (Fig.\,\ref{fig_exposure}).
+Here we present the exposure for LIGO A+ and the Einstein Telescope (Fig.\,\ref{fig_exposure}) that we have used for computing the event rates.
 The $ y $-axis shows the volume-time exposure, defined as the product of the sensitive volume and observation time,

 Here in Fig.\,\ref{fig_exposure}, we assume 1 year of data acquisition for each detector.
 The $ x $-axis corresponds to redshift.
 For reference, a redshift of $ z = 0.1 $ approximately corresponds to a luminosity distance ($D_L$) of $ \sim 450\,\mathrm{Mpc} $.
+The function $C_\Theta$ encodes the detection efficiency depending on mass, distance, and SNR of the source\,\mbox{\cite{Taylor:2011fs, Finn:1995ah}}. $D_L(z) = (1+z)D_c(z)$ is the luminosity distance at redshift $z$, and $\rho_0$ and $r_0$ denote the SNR threshold and characteristic distance reach of a particular detector, respectively.
+For our analysis we have considered $\rho_0=8$, and two cases, $r_0=$ 80 Mpc for LIGO A+ and 1591 Mpc for ET, respectively\,\cite {Finn:1995ah}.